bveldhuyzen/bolus-sim/README.md

 Upcoming:

-- Release of testrun data for the simulator of $DEVICE1, $DEVICE2, $DEVICE3
+- Release of testrun data for the simulators of $DEVICE1, $DEVICE2, $DEVICE3
 - Release of the (demo/preliminary) simulator for $DEVICE4
 - Release of testrun data for the simulator of $DEVICE4
-- Possibly a demo of the simulators of $DEVICE5 and $DEVICE6 (depending on the manufacturer)
+- Possibly a demo of the simulators of $DEVICE5 and $DEVICE6 (depending on the manufacturers)
 - If so, then also testruns for the simulators of $DEVICE5 and $DEVICE6
 - Looping mode for all simulators
 - User guide for all simulators